Kooldude166/nds4ios/README.md

 ### Option 2

-1. Click the button below from your device or desktop (THIS IS NOT WORKING DUE TO XCODE 5 CHANGES):
+1. Click the button below from your device or desktop (EARLIER COMMIT DID NOT FIX ISSUE.
+STILL BROKEN):

 <!-- MacBuildServer Install Button -->
 <div class="macbuildserver-block">